 If you were charged with simple assault in Utah, or were charged with aggravated assault in Utah, you should contact a Salt Lake City assault lawyer immediately.
 Depending on whether the charges involve simple or aggravated assault, and factors like how seriously the victim was injured, the penalties can range anywhere from six months in jail to 15 years in prison.

 Most of the officers who appeared at the meeting avoided having their badges or certifications revoked, and were instead temporarily suspended from their positions.
 For example, Adam Burton, who previously served as an Iron County Sheriff’s Deputy, was suspended for three and a half years in connection with allegations of domestic violence.
 A former officer who served on the West Valley City Police Department, Darin S. Hoover, was suspended for three months in connection with disorderly conduct.

 Charged with a Crime in Utah?
 Contact a Salt Lake City Defense Lawyer for Help

 Assault, intoxicated driving, acts of domestic violence, and other topics that arose at the POST meeting all share one trait in common: they can all lead to criminal prosecution and, potentially, severe penalties – no matter what sort of job you have.
 If you or a family member has been charged with a misdemeanor or felony in Utah, it is in your best interests to contact a highly experienced criminal defense lawyer as soon as possible.

-To set up a free and completely confidential legal consultation with a Utah criminal attorney who has worked on thousands of cases, call the law offices of Overson Law as soon as possible at (801) 733-1308.
+To set up a free and completely confidential legal consultation with a Salt Lake City criminal defense lawyer who has worked on thousands of cases, call the law offices of Overson Law as soon as possible at (801) 758-2287.
 We handle criminal cases in Utah County, Uintah County, Summit County, Salt Lake County, Wasatch County, Rich County, Davis County, and throughout the state.